ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 ## The Cluster

-As of Fall 2018, the OCF HPC cluster is composed of one server, with the following specifications:
+As of Spring 2023, the OCF HPC cluster is composed of one server, with the following specifications:

-* 2 Intel Xeon [E5-2640v4][corruption-cpu] CPUs (10c/20t @ 2.4GHz)
+* 2 Intel Xeon Platinum [8352Y][corruption-cpu] CPUs (32c/64t @ 2.2GHz)
-* 4 NVIDIA 1080Ti GPUs
+* 4 NVIDIA RTX A6000 GPUs
-* 256GB ECC DDR4-2400 RAM
+* 256GB ECC DDR4-3200 RAM

 We have plans to expand the cluster with additional nodes of comparable specifications as funding becomes available.
-The current hardware was generously funded by a series of grants from the [Student Tech Fund][stf].

 ## Slurm